savochkin/PokerHandKata/README.md

 │   │   └── Winner.java
 │   ├── port/
 │   │   ├── in/                      # Inbound ports (use cases)
-│   │   │   ├── CompareHandsUseCase.java
-│   │   │   └── ComparisonResponse.java
+│   │   │   └── CompareHandsUseCase.java
 │   │   └── out/                     # Outbound ports (dependencies)
 │   │       └── (to be added in tasks)
 │   └── service/